2023-Govtech-Geekout-GDS/documentation/docs/frontend/20-TheFrontend.md

 Begin the exercise with the branch `checkpoint-0`:

-- Run `git checkout checkpoint-0` on your terminal, and let's begin!
+- Run `git checkout checkpoint-0` on your terminal
 - Run `npm install` to install the application dependencies
 - Run `npm start` to look at the todo app interface

-Spend some time to experiment with the `todo.js` application code.
-Remove components to see how it affects the user interface.
+Now, let's spend some time exploring the application code!

 - Navigate to `src/App.js`
 - Observe the Code Structure.
 Below shows the base code used to prepare page navigation between pages